 » You should write at least 150 words.

 Oil Production Capacity, millions of barrels per day (estimated)

 Sample Answer 1:

-The column graph compares the probable oil production capability of six Gulf countries from 1990 to 2010.
-Overall, Saudi Arabi was the leading oil generating country in the given periods and its production ability increased faster than the remaining five other countries.
+The column graph compares probable oil production capabilities of six Gulf countries from 1990 to 2010.
+Overall, Saudi Arabi was the leading oil generating country and its production increased faster than the remaining five countries.